Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Conclusions

+By adapting the PT lower bound of \cite{PigazziniToda2025} to the Kaluza--Klein geometry through exact curvature analysis, we have established a three-level non-reducibility structure (Theorem \ref{thm:main}): \begin{itemize} \item[\textup{(i)}] For the deformation family $\varepsilon\in(0,1)$: $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C_\varepsilon})\geq 1$ at every point. \item[\textup{(ii)}] At the physical metric, for every non-Bismut torsion representative: $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C'})\geq 1$ on an open set. \item[\textup{(iii)}] For the Riemannian holonomy of $g_M$: $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{LC})\geq 1$ at every point. \end{itemize} The identification of the Bismut cancellation---the exact compensation of the Levi-Civita and contorsion contributions for the natural KK torsion---is both a subtlety and a strength of the analysis: it is a non-generic phenomenon of infinite codimension, broken by any physical perturbation that modifies the torsion representative.

 This algebraic constraint implies that momentum degrees of freedom are fundamentally ``locked'' to the phase sectors, an irreducible coupling that cannot be removed by smooth gauge transformations.
-The persistence of $r^{\sharp}$ in regimes with zero total Chern number—as illustrated by our refined Rashba--Dresselhaus analysis—highlights that the mixed-rank bound operates beyond the Chern-number paradigm, detecting structural features of the gauge field that integrated invariants fail to resolve.
+The persistence of $r^{\sharp}$ in regimes with zero total Chern number highlights that the mixed-rank bound operates beyond the Chern-number paradigm, detecting structural features of the gauge field that integrated invariants fail to resolve.
+Crucially, the invariant $r^{\sharp}$ is operationally finer than the mixed rank $r$: while $r=1$ certifies off-diagonal holonomy, it does not determine whether the obstruction survives dimensional reduction along a specific phase circle.
+The transition $r^{\sharp}=0\to r^{\sharp}=1$ from the product to the Kaluza--Klein metric signals precisely that no single phase-locking protocol can eliminate the topological constraint---a robustness property that $r$ alone cannot detect.

 Experimentally, this framework suggests interferometric protocols to resolve independent Berry phases, providing a direct signature of locally irremovable curvature.
-Conceptually, it establishes a new mechanism for topological robustness in synthetic gauge systems, controlled by the algebraic structure of mixed cohomology components.
+The Riemannian non-reducibility of the splitting (level (iii)) provides the most robust prediction, as it depends only on the non-vanishing of the individual Berry curvatures and is independent of the choice of torsion representative.
 We expect this framework to be readily applicable to multicomponent cold-atom systems and synthetic-dimensional lattices, where multiple internal degrees of freedom couple to momentum-space geometry.